moorf/hotia/README.md

 This is taiko-first -- turning off hitsounds give tiny bit more fps.
 Argon taiko hit object is also simplified for a small performance gain.

+# YOU SHOULD TRY RUNNING THIS WITH HUD DISABLED TOO, FPS GAINS ARE BIG

 [**Latest release**](https://github.com/moorf/hotsu/releases/latest)